 - This online guide recommends how to cite and reference according to BU’s version of the Harvard style for the 2015-16 academic year starting in September 2015.

-- For 2014-15 academic year resubmissions please use the September 2014 Guide downloadable from the PDF Guide tab (above).
+- Use the September 2015 Guide downloadable from the PDF Guide tab (above).

 - There is no single authority that defines the 'Harvard' referencing style.